 Dog bowls harbor bacteria especially when you do not keep them clean and dry.
 Plastics harbor bacteria easily even stainless steel and silicone.
 Well, all materials are but many dog bowls have antimicrobial additives.

 These somewhat prevent the bacteria from accumulating.
 Again, nothing is immune to bacteria but surely, there are ways that you can do to ward them off like soaking dog bowls in warm water or bleach.

 Let us get this straight.
 Dogs like to chew things even things that aren’t meant to be chewed, even steel.
 Well, if they can but if the thing is out of their reach, they won’t.
 The only danger is that they might ingest the stuff.
-So, make sure to make your home puppy-proof before bringing them in to your house.
+So, make sure to make your home or apartment puppy-proof before bringing them into your house.

 If your dog has gnawing problem, plastic dog bowls might not be a great idea.
 But, if you really want one that is made of that material, make sure to keep it away from your dog when not in use.
 Better yet, purchase flavored chew toys or train him to chew on the right things.